Mozambique: Covid-19 Vaccines Received From France and Portugal

-Maputo — The French and Portuguese governments on Monday delivered 158,000 doses of vaccine against the Covid-19 respiratory disease to Mozambique.
+The French and Portuguese governments on 5 July delivered 158,000 doses of vaccine against the Covid-19 respiratory disease to Mozambique.

-Speaking at Maputo International Airport, at the vaccine reception ceremony, French ambassador David Izzo said the French donation consists of 108,000 doses of the AstraZeneca vaccine.
-Since full vaccination requires two doses, this is enough to vaccinate 54,000 people.

 Deputy Health Minister Lidia Cardoso called for strict compliance with the preventive measures against Covid-19 (such as regular washing of hands, wearing masks, and social distancing).
 The government's efforts alone would not be enough to eradicate the disease, she warned.
 It was also necessary for the public to comply with the recommendations made by the health authorities.
 Only thus would Mozambique be able to mitigate the effects of the pandemic.